Hancock County Ga.

 The family rushed out ot the back door to see what caused all the racket.

 Old Rhoda, who had been reared as a house girl in the home of the Sassnetts in Hancock county, was jumping up and down and screaming at the top of her voice.
 She had a genuine fit of hysterics, and was laughing and crying at the same time.
-It was dangerous for a small person to get within reach of her, becuase she could not resist the temptation to hug like a bear everything around which her arms could lock.
+It was dangerous for a small person to get within reach of her, because she could not resist the temptation to hug like a bear everything around which her arms could lock.

 This was a sequel to a short but interesting story.
-A few years ago old Rhoda became dissatisfied with her social condition in this country, and determined to join the immigration party who were soon to sail from Savannah for Libertia.
+A few years ago old Rhoda became dissatisfied with her social condition in this country, and determined to join the immigration party who were soon to sail from Savannah for Liberia.
 She had heard of the great things in store for negroes who would go to Africa, and she went.

 It was not long, however, before she learned her mistake, but it was too late.
 Her money was all gone, and she had no friends to help her get back to America.
 Day after day she watched for a vessel, hoping to find an opportunity to steal aboard.
 At last her faithful watch was rewarded.
 She saw a big ship pulling into port.
 Then she had to devise some plan to hide away.
 Every day she would take little trifles in her basket and go down to the vessel and pretend to be trying to sell them to the sailors.
 Just before the ship set sail she found that nobody was watching her, and she secreted herself among the huge piles of freight, and was not discovered until after the vessel was out a day from her land.
 Of course a fuss was raised when it was found that she could not pay her way, but she agreed to do any kind of work.
 She toiled faithfully and was, in due time, land in New York.